 Eleanor Antin (1935, New York) is considered a pioneer representative of conceptual, feminist art.

 The most comprehensive monograph on Antin to date, accompanies the first retrospective of the artist in twenty-five years and the first ever in Europe.
-It reproduces images of Antin’s seminal works, of her performances, photographs, films and installations.

 Published by Mudam on the occasion of the Biennale di Venezia, the book is now accompanied by a limited-edition vinyl record.